Television on the Internet

 Ultimately, whichever streaming product is accessible to you, plays the programming you’re interested in, and fits within your budget is up to you.
 While accessibility of the Fire TV is relatively new, and not as robust as the Apple TV, the $39.99 Fire TV stick offers a great variety of programming for those in the Amazon world.
 The Apple TV, although at the upper end of the cost spectrum, offers great accessibility, both magnifier and screen reader, and a growing list of content apps.

 As a side note, the Apple TV 3rd Generation is still available at this time for $69 with VoiceOver for accessibility.
 The Apple TV 3rd Gen comes with a fixed set of apps pre-installed which does limit the content selection compared to the other streaming devices.
 For anyone on a tight budget wanting good accessibility and content with a basic set of programming, this is a great option.

-If you are undecided, stay tuned for the accessibility update coming to the Roku.
-When it arrives, the Roku Express at $29.99, with the text to speech Audio Guide, will be hard to beat as an entry-level streaming device.
+If you are undecided, watch for the accessibility update coming to the Roku.
+When it arrives, the Roku Express at $29.99, with the text-to-speech Audio Guide, will be hard to beat as an entry-level streaming device.